kaiqi-yang/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/go.md

 ## Getting started

-Before you begin, make sure you've already [installed and configured the Agent][5].
+Before you begin, make sure you've already [installed and configure the Agent][5].

 ### Activate Go integrations to create spans